 iPhone 13 Pro: Competition

-The biggest competition for the iPhone 13 Pro right now is the Samsung Galaxy S22 Plus and Google Pixel 6 Pro.
+The biggest competition for the iPhone 13 Pro right now remains the Samsung Galaxy S22 Plus and Google Pixel 6 Pro.

 The other competition I mentioned is the Google Pixel 6 Pro, which is the favorite premium Android phone of our sister site, Android Central.
 While the hardware design is a little polarizing, the Pixel 6 Pro has a stunning OLED display, exceptional haptics, and some of the best cameras with 50MP.
-Plus, you get the Magic Eraser feature, which I would like Apple to have someday in iOS 16 or later.
+Plus, you get the Magic Eraser feature, which I would like Apple to have someday.
 And what's surprising is the fact that the Pixel 6 Pro starts off a little cheaper than the iPhone 13 Pro at just $899.
 So if you want a smartphone with beastly cameras and editing software, you definitely want to check out the Google Pixel 6 Pro.

 iPhone 13 Pro: Should you buy it?